 Wrap It Up

-While Cabo San Lucas provides the perfect locale to soak up the sun, reserve some time to participate in fun activities too.
+While Cabo San Lucas provides the perfect locale to soak up the sun, reserve some time to participate in fun activities, too.

-If you spend any time around the Marina, you can often spot huge pelicans and sea lions trying for an easy meal.
+If you spend time around the Marina, you can often spot huge pelicans and sea lions trying for an easy meal.

 General Travel Information Cabo San Lucas